vnienaber/git_overview/PITCHME.md

 ---

 ### Version Control to the Rescue!
-- Beispiel: diese Präsentation.
+- Example: This presentation

 ---

-# Daten runterladen - Fork und Clone
+# Download the data - Fork und Clone

 ---